GreyElaina/Mina/README.en.md

 `mina-build` only works when the package to be packaged is defined, Otherwise the behavior is the same as `pdm-backend`.

-The CLI does provide a `pdm mina build <package>` command, but you can also specify the package to be packaged via the environment variable `MINA_BUILD_TARGET` or by setting `--mina-target` in `config-setting`.
+The CLI does provide a `pdm mina build <package>` command, but you can also specify the package to be packaged via the environment variable `MINA_BUILD_TARGET` or by setting `mina-target` in `config-setting`.

 ## Quick Start